AdobeDocs/journey-optimizer-learn.en/help/conflict-management/journey-frequency-capping-and-prioritization.md

 ---
-title: Journey frequency capping & prioritization
+title: Journey Frequency Capping and Prioritization
 description: Learn how to prioritize inbound actions, ensuring that the highest priority content is delivered to a customer when they qualify for multiple inbound actions using the same channel configuration.
 feature: Frequency Rules, Journeys
 role: Admin, User